draperlaboratory/VaderModularFuzzer/docs/configuration.md

 * [`vmfFramework`](#vmfFramework) - provides VMF framework configuration
 * [`vmfModules`](#vmfModules) - provides module configuration information
 * [`vmfDistributed`](#vmfDistributed) - provides distributed fuzzing configuration
+* [`vmfClassSet`](#vmfClassSet) - provides a variable-based reusable list of submodules
 * Any module specific parameters - these are listed in a section named by the module id or classname (see note below).

 The parameters for specific core modules are documented in [Core modules README](/docs/coremodules/core_modules_readme.md) and [Core modules configuration](/docs/coremodules/core_modules_configuration.md).

 Note that configuration options for individual modules are listed under the id of the module, if one was specified, or the classname is there was no id.
-The storage and controller module always have the ids `storage` and `controller` respectively, so any configuration options are listed under those ids.

 For example:
 ```yaml